bilyiv/design-patterns-examples/StrategyPattern/README.md

 // Create 10% discount.
 $discount = new PercentDiscount(10);

-// Create Meizu M3s phone as product and apply already created 10% discount.
+// Create Meizu M3s phone as a product and apply already created discount.
 $meizuM3s = new Product('Meizu M3s', 1000);
 $meizuM3s->applyDiscount($discount);

-// Create Iphone X phone as product.
+// Create Iphone X phone as a product.
 $iphoneX = new Product('Iphone X', 1000);

-// Make the order and apply the above discount again but to the order.
+// Make an order and apply the above discount again but to the order.
 $order = new Order();
 $order->addProduct($meizuM3s);
 $order->addProduct($iphoneX);